Forfaiting: a concise guide for businesses

 What is forfaiting?

-Forfaiting is a form of trade finance that enables exporters to receive immediate payment for goods by selling their receivables (the sum an importer owes to an exporter) at a reduced price through an intermediary.
+Forfaiting is a type of trade finance that enables exporters to receive immediate payment for goods by selling their accounts receivables (the invoices owed to them by importers) at a reduced price through an intermediary, known as a forfaiter.
+This could be a specialist trade finance firm, or a bank dealing with international trade.

 What is a forfaiter?